apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/howto_release.md

 1. Make sure that an appropriate version for the release is entered in [Jira][3] and that all the related issues have been resolved.

-2. Create or update a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
+2. Create or update a `RELEASE-NOTES.md` file in the root folder of the project to be released.
 When done, commit the file.
 See previous release notes for examples of what to include.
 The release note report in [Jira][3] is a useful source of required information.